EXHIBIT PHILOSOPHY –

 Land was acquired in Capel Street Tuncurry and the old National Bank building in Forster was transported across the bridge in two pieces to become the museum, housing a growing collection of artifacts.

-Over the years the Great Lakes Museum has expanded to include the original first Tuncurry School built in 1886, the Tuncurry Police lock-up cell used from 1949-1959, a 1940s pioneer Cheers Cottage which has been restored and contains many photos of the pioneer families as well as many artifacts relating to the Great Lakes district.
+The original first Tuncurry School built in 1886, A Tuncurry Police lock-up cell used from 1949-1959 & the 1940’s pioneer Cheers Cottage, which has been restored and contains many photos of the pioneer families as well as many artifacts relating to the Great Lakes district.